sbernasek/flyqma/docs/_sources/start.rst.txt

 The fastest way to familiarize yourself with **Fly-QMA** is to start with a working example.
 We recommend starting with the Fly-QMA `Tutorial <https://github.com/sebastianbernasek/flyqma/blob/master/tutorial.ipynb>`_.

-Before working with your own microscopy data, we also suggest reading the sections below.
+We also recommend reading the sections below before working with your own microscopy data.

 Preparing Images